cberardi4/Voter-Database/README.md

 ### People:
 - creates a new person object by getting user input (and cleans it) and crafts special sql statements tailored to that person

+### Address:
+- creates a new address for a person object by getting user input, cleaning it, and crafting SQL statements for the VoterAddress table

+### ContactInfo:
+- creates contact info for a person object by getting user input, cleaning it, and crafting SQL statements for the VoterContactInfo table

+** NEED TO CREATE RECORD FOR PEOPLE, ADDRESS, AND CONTACTINFO TABLES EVERY TIME REGISTERING A VOTER

 ### DataGenerator
 - creates csv file of data